 In November 2018 Candy Abalone conducted customer research in their retail store to gain greater insights into their customers, purchasing habits and which parts of their story resonate with them.
 They found that they needed to provide more detailed information as their customers really wanted to understand their product provenance and journey.
 This is particularly important for Asian customers.
 Here are the most commonly asked questions from Candy Abalone customers.
-1 Is it wild?

-2 Is it all made in Tasmania?
+Is it all made in Tasmania?